ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 **EntityFramework.dll installed in GAC**

-If an older version of EntityFramework.dll is installed in the .NET Framework GAC (Global Assembly Cache), you might get this error:
+If an older version of EntityFramework.dll is installed in the .NET Framework GAC (Global Assembly Cache), you might get this runtime error:

 `The 'PrimitiveTypeKind' attribute is invalid - The value 'HierarchyId' is invalid according to its datatype`